 You could offer to set up their websites, run their social media accounts or simply teach them the basics of the online world.

-As you can see, there are plenty of diverse side businesses that you can establish depending on your individual skillset.
+As you can see, there are plenty of diverse small side business ideas that you can establish depending on your individual skillset.
 Starting out can be challenging, but once you establish a following and reputation, things should start to get easier.

-Most of these side business ideas can be kicked off in a weekend.
+Most of these side businesses can be kicked off in a weekend.
 Extra money in your bank account is closer than you think!